canonical/mlflow-operator/docs/how-to/backup.rst

 6. `yq binary`_

-.. note:: This S3 storage will be used for storing all backup data from MLFlow.
+.. note:: This S3 storage will be used for storing all backup data from MLflow.

 Throughout the following guide we’ll use the following ENV vars in the commands